salimwp/rdap_bootstrap_server/README.md

 [bootstrapping information published by IANA](https://data.iana.org/rdap/) and using it to send HTTP redirects to RDAP queries.
 Clients utilizing a bootstrap server will not need to conduct their own bootstrapping.

+Please see notes.md if you are having problems building this project.

 ## Versioning, Building, and Runtime Requirements

 Any version containing the word `SNAPSHOT` is a development version.
 Versions are: